Chandan-Kr-dev/SIHJudicio-Backend/readme.md

 2. Create a new Project
 3. Create a cluster
 4. Create a env file in your root directory
-5. Chnage the .env.smaple file MONGODB_URL to your cluster url
+5. Chnage the .env.smaple file MONGODB_URL to your cluster url and paste it in the .env file

 Run the Server